mforootan/mforootan.github.io/README.md

 ### What I deliver:

-- *Actionable Data Products That Drive Decisions*: At University of Tennessee Knoxville, I delivered integrated, automated dashboards and reporting workflows that enabled leaders to make faster, data-informed decisions.
+- *Actionable Data Products That Drive Decisions*: At the University of Tennessee, Knoxville, I delivered integrated, automated dashboards and reporting workflows that enabled leaders to make faster, data-informed decisions.
 My work didn’t just add numbers to a dashboard — it provided clarity in ambiguity.

-- *Time & Cost Savings Through Automation*: At the Center for Translational data Science, I cut data processing time by 50% through automated cleaning and validation systems.
+- *Time & Cost Savings Through Automation*: At the Center for Translational Data Science, I cut data processing time by 50% through automated cleaning and validation systems.
 This wasn’t just a workflow improvement; it freed up critical staff time for higher-value tasks and reduced data integrity issues in vital cancer genomics research.

 - *Operational Efficiency Through Digital Transformation*: At the State of Tennessee, I replaced over 100 pages of paper reports with interactive dashboards.
 This transition wasn’t merely digital; it transformed how teams consumed information, prioritized actions, and monitored safety outcomes.